modelcontextprotocol-community/working-groups/README.md

 - Members are expected to contribute to these repositories asynchronously, allowing for participation regardless of time zone or availability for meetings
 - For synchronous meetings (videoconference or in-person), facilitators commit to present written representations from those who cannot attend (assuming agreement in advance due to circumstances).
 This practice respects different timezones and circumstances, and is offered as a collaborative courtesy rather than a formal service.
 - The community [Discord](https://discord.gg/RkqKnmrp) offers a fast way to ask questions, or discuss topic items in real-time.

+## The Ideal Facilitator

+### The Ideal Topic Facilitator

+- Has time to dedicate to summarizing and organizing information, welcoming new members, and guiding contributors to the topic area.
+- Uses techniques to maintain fair participation and encourage group progress (e.g., focus Interests vs. Positions, balancing Inquiry/Advocacy, Decision Making techniques).
+- Balance personal investment with fair guidance: If you have strong views on a particular outcome, consider how you'll maintain neutrality while facilitating group discussions.

+If this sounds like you—or something you'd like to try—get in touch!

 ---